Huluvu424242/huluvu424242/README.md

 ![gitartwork](gitartwork.svg)
 # Hi there👋

-You can read private notes about me at my [homepage](https://huluvu424242.github.io/home/) and github activities at these page.
+You can read private notes about me at my [homepage](https://huluvu424242.github.io/home/) or github activities at these page.

 My open source targets i managed at https://opensauced.pizza/